 Steps to Make the Christmas Tree Ribbon DIY with Pleats

-The process to make the ribbon tree with pleats is pretty straightforward.
+The process of making the ribbon tree with pleats is pretty straightforward.
 I think it works best if you use wired ribbon because you can pre-fold the pleats and the ribbon will hold the pleating pattern.

 - one – If you are using a wired ribbon, you can actually pleat the ribbon first because it will hold its shape.
 I put a piece of white tape on the counter measuring approximately three inches and used it as a guide to making my pleats.
 Can you see how each pleat is the size of the white tape?

-- two – Once you have pleated the ribbon, start at the bottom and adhere the ribbon to the bottom of the cone with a got glue gun.
+- two – Once you have pleated the ribbon, start at the bottom and adhere the ribbon to the bottom of the cone with a hot glue gun.

 - three – Once you are done with the row, cut the ribbon.